mulesoft-labs/raml-client-generator/README.md

 #### Files

 Every implementation can contain as many files as required.
-It is recommended to have a minimum of a `README.md`, package definition and the implementation logic in separate files.
+It is recommended to have a minimum of a `README.md`, package definition and the implementation logic in several separate files.

 #### Client

-The main client should be able to create multiple instances with shared code.
+The main client function should be able to create multiple instances.

 #### Resource DSL

-The core generator instance maintains a consistent DSL for all resources.
+The core generator function maintains a consistent DSL for all resources.
 Just generate the relevant classes based on the generator AST.
 The aim is to generate a readable and maintainable DSL based on the resource path.
 For example, `/route` becomes `.route` in JavaScript.

-The resources DSL should be nested under the `resources` property of the main client.
+The resources DSL should be nested under the `resources` property of a client instance.

 #### Resource methods

-Every resource method should be a separate method at the end of the respective DSL chain.
+Every available resource verb should be a separate method at the end of the respective DSL chain.
 The actual behaviour of this method may alter between implementations.
-In JavaScript, it returns a promise interface with stream support in node.
+In JavaScript, it returns a promise.

-GET and HEAD requests should have a shorthand to set the query parameters, while every other method should have a shorthand to set the body.
+GET and HEAD requests should have a shorthand to set the query parameters, while all other method should have a shorthand to set the body.
+The other option passed into resource methods should be a map of options such as `query`, `headers`, `body`, `baseUri` and `baseUriParameters`.

 #### Base URI and Parameters

-The base uri and base uri parameters should be overridable in a single client instance.
+The base uri and base uri parameters should be overridable in a client instance.

 #### Requests